 Stephen Montzka and Geoff Dutton (CIRES) with ESRL's Global Monitoring Division, and Eric Ray (CIRES) with ESRL's Chemical Sciences Division were awarded for the Manifestation Mastery project: "Discovering a major violation of the most successful international treaty, the Montreal Protocol on Substances that Deplete the Ozone Layer."
 This data sleuthing effort that revealed outlaw emissions of CFC-11 – violations of Montreal Protocol emissions standards – resulted in China making a national-level plan to comply with the Protocol.
 Read more

-The award was presented at a ceremony on November 12 at the Denver Museum of Nature & Science.
+The awards were presented on November 12th during a reception at the Denver Museum of Nature & Science.

 Updated: January 17, 2020